 - What will those involved in your project do or say?

 Do I have to provide a skype address?

 Yes, this is preferable.
 Shortlisted participants will be required to meet the selection committee in an on-screen interview.

 What are the qualifications?

-Participants should meet the following requirements:
+You must meet the following basic requirements:

 I applied before and was not accepted, should I apply now?

-Please see requirement criteria above.
+Please see the requirement criteria above.
 Your application may not have been accepted in the past because you did not meet the program criteria or because demand was much higher than the number of spaces open.
 Candidates are chosen each year based on the applications received in that period.

 What are you looking for in a candidate?